KirankumarAmbati/surya-portfolio/content/posts/2017-07-09---Procurement-in-Workday.md

 # Workday Procurement

 Procurement involves the process of selecting vendors, establishing payment terms, selection, the negotiation of contracts and actual purchasing of goods.
-Procurement is concerned with acquiring (procuring) all of the goods, services, and work that is vital to an organization.
-Procurement is key part of the company strategy. it includes: preparation, process of demand, end receipt approval for payments.
+Procurement is concerned with acquiring (procuring) all the goods, services, and work that is vital to an organization.
+Procurement is key part of the company strategy. it includes preparation, process of demand, end receipt approval for payments.

-Workday addresses the unique requirements of both goods and services spend, and doesn't require you to deploy multiple systems to manage it.
+Workday addresses the unique requirements of both goods and services spend and doesn't require you to deploy multiple systems to manage it.
 From requisition to payment, Workday Procurement provides a single system for the procure-to-pay process and is built for today's global businesses

 ## Steps of the Procure to Pay (P2P) Cycle: